 The residential development of Lyndhurst has resulted in a new reserve for the area; a space where neighbours can relax and children can play.
-The playground, seating and shade will be installed on the reserve in early 2022.
+The new reserve fronts onto Matariki Avenue.
+It will serve as a relaxing green space for Lyndhurst and wider Frimley.

 Mr Cooke established a number of nursery sites across on what we know today as Lyndhurst and wider Frimley, starting in the late 1950s, firstly growing asparagus and roses before specialising in fruit trees for the orchard industry.